-Ever since I purchased my tagine, I’ve had a love with Moroccan food and the spices, fruits and nuts used in Moroccan cooking.
-This recipe for Lamb Tagine with Prunes is slightly different then the norm as it doesn’t use 100 different spices.
+Ever since I purchased my tagine, I’ve had a love with Moroccan food and the spices, fruits, and nuts used in Moroccan cooking.
+This recipe for Lamb Tagine with Prunes is slightly different than the norm as it doesn’t use 100 different spices.
 Only five of them.
 Of course one of the spices I used was Ras El Harnout*, a blend of fourteen different spices, so maybe that's a bit of a cheat.
 If so, I cheat away.

 One of the things I love the most about the internet is how we can explore foods from all over the world.
-Don’t have the ingredient at a store nearby, more then likely you can order it from and on-line source.
+Don't have the ingredient at a store nearby, more than likely you can order it from an online source.